 Salla Vainio

 Board member since 2020.

 Member of the Audit Committee and the

 Remuneration Committee.

 Principal education: Master of Science in Economics, Helsinki School of Economics.

-Other current positions: CEO of Marketing Clinic, Board member of QPR Software and Directors' Institute Finland.
+Other current positions: Board member of FCG Ltd, Helsinki School of Economics Foundation, member of the Directors' Institute Finland.